hexojs/site/source/docs/helpers.md

 title: Helpers
 ---
-Helpers help you inserts specified content in theme or processes contents in theme quickly.
+Helpers are used in templates to help you insert snippets quickly.
+You can see [Plugins](plugins.html#Helper) to learn how to build a helper plugin.

 ### css